 There is over 110 different Cannabinoids in Hemp, this includes CBG, THC, CBD, CBC, CBN, CBL, CBND, CBE, CBT and variations of these types.

 People know about CBD, Cannabidiol and THC, Tetrahydrocannabinol.
-I’m not going to mention all 110 but what about CGB Cannabigerol is the big popular one in the group.
-This is because Cannabigerol is extremely important, because to know what is cannabigerol acid, will fascinate you.
-CBG is the parent molecule from which other cannabinoids are synthesized.
+I’m not going to mention all 110 but CGB Cannabigerol is another big popular one in the group.
+To know what is cannabigerol acid, will fascinate you.
+It’s important because CBG is the parent molecule from which other cannabinoids are synthesized.
 To me this means it’s the molecule that helps create all the other cannabinoids!

 CGB is the “Bliss” molecule of the plant, it is the one that helps to boost anandamide.
 There is even talk of making CGB oil these days too?
 Huh?
 So why not leave it in your full spectrum hemp oil to create the entourage effect?
-So basically this entourage effect is going to make you feel better, make you sleep better, fight off depression and make the whole CBD product work better synergistically together to help you and your endocannabinoid system restore homeostasis, or balance to help overcome any aliments you may be living with.
+So basically the goal of the entourage effect is to make you feel better, make you sleep better, fight off depression and make CBD work better synergistically together to help you and your endocannabinoid system restore homeostasis, or balance to help overcome any aliments you may be living with.
 HOWEVER,…… Then there are Terpenes……

 What are hemp Terpenes?

 Hemp is so powerful and great, I have mentioned the hemp side effects of the entourage effect, of why a full spectrum Hemp oil is important.
-But I haven’t even mentioned another very important factor, Terpenes and What are hemp Terpenes?
-As I mentioned in my article on What does Full Spectrum Cold pressed hemp seed oil actually mean, Terpenes is basically the chemicals that create the “Smell” and coloring of the plant.
+But I haven’t even mentioned another very important factor.
+The importance of hemp Terpenes, As I mentioned in What does Full Spectrum Cold pressed hemp seed oil mean, Terpenes is basically the chemicals that create the “Smell” and coloring of the plant.
 The aromatic organic hydrocarbons found in many plants and even some insects.
 Some plants developed these terpenes to ward off herbivores that might eat them and to attract helpful predators and pollinators.
 That’s why some flowers smell so nice, to attract the bees for pollination.
-And if you’ve ever been around a Hemp plant when it’s in full flower if you have then you will know that it has a full on unique Terpenes and Hemp smell.
+And if you’ve ever been around a Hemp plant when it’s in full flower, then you will know that it has a full on unique Terpenes and Hemp smell, that’s for sure.

-When the terpenes are kept in the full spectrum Hemp Oil this again boosts the hemp entourage effect even MORE!
-This is because Terpenes even on their own can have powerful effects and it is in fact how aromatherapy oils are created!
+When the terpenes are kept in the full spectrum Hemp Oil this helps boost the hemp entourage effect even MORE!
+This is because Terpenes even have powerful effects, it’s shown in aromatherapy oils!
 A lot of people know that there are a lot of aromatherapy or essential oils that can be beneficial for all sorts of conditions.
 So here they are being left in the full spectrum Hemp oil to again help create and boost the entourage effect!

 What Are Hemp Terpenes For?

-On their own there Terpenes available in their own oils made from plant sources other than Hemp and they can be quite powerful for helping ailments.
+On their own the Terpene oils, other than Hemp, can also be quite powerful for helping ailments.
 There are however, 13 Top known Terpenes in Hemp.
 So What are hemp terpenes for?
 Out of the 13 the top 6 are:

 - Myrene also found in Hops, lemongrass and mangoes has an earthy fruity notes and analgestic antibacterial, anti-diabetic, anti-inflammatory, anti-insomnia, anti psychotic, and antispasmodic effects.
 High-myrcene is good to help with pain-relief, insomnia, and general relaxation.
 Scientists are studying myrcene for its potential to block hepatic carcinogens and as a possible treatment for diabetes.